 Listen to the entire speech via streaming audio, courtesy of KYW-AM, Philadelphia.

-You should also know at the outset that, in the manner of witnesses before Congressional committees, I appear here voluntarily-by invitation-that I am an employee of the Columbia Broadcasting System, that I am neither an officer nor a director of that corporation and that these remarks are of a "do-it-yourself" nature.
+You should also know at the outset that, in the manner of witnesses before Congressional committees, I appear here voluntarily-by invitation-that I am an employee of the Columbia Broadcasting System, that I am neither an officer nor any longer a director of that corporation and that these remarks are strictly of a "do-it-yourself" nature.
 If what I have to say is responsible, then I alone am responsible for the saying of it.
-Seeking neither approbation from my employers, nor new sponsors, nor acclaim from the critics of radio and television, I cannot well be disappointed.
+Seeking neither approbation from my employers, nor new sponsors, nor acclaim from the critics of radio and television, I cannot very well be disappointed.
 Believing that potentially the commercial system of broadcasting as practiced in this country is the best and freest yet devised, I have decided to express my concern about what I believe to be happening to radio and television.
 These instruments have been good to me beyond my due.
-There exists in mind no reasonable grounds for personal complaint.
+There exists in mind no reasonable grounds for any kind of personal complaint.
 I have no feud, either with my employers, any sponsors, or with the professional critics of radio and television.
 But I am seized with an abiding fear regarding what these two instruments are doing to our society, our culture and our heritage.

 Our history will be what we make it.
-And if there are any historians about fifty or a hundred years from now, and there should be preserved the kinescopes for one week of all three networks, they will there find recorded in black and white, or color, evidence of decadence, escapism and insulation from the realities of the world in which we live.
+And if there are any historians about fifty or a hundred years from now, and there should be preserved the kinescopes for one week of all three networks, they will there find recorded in black and white, or perhaps in color, evidence of decadence, escapism and insulation from the realities of the world in which we live.
 I invite your attention to the television schedules of all networks between the hours of 8 and 11 p.m., Eastern Time.
 Here you will find only fleeting and spasmodic reference to the fact that this nation is in mortal danger.
 There are, it is true, occasional informative programs presented in that intellectual ghetto on Sunday afternoons.
 But during the daily peak viewing periods, television in the main insulates us from the realities of the world in which we live.
-If this state of affairs continues, we may alter an advertising slogan to read: LOOK NOW, PAY LATER.
+If this state of affairs continues, we may alter an advertising slogan to read: LOOK NOW, AND PAY LATER.

 I am entirely persuaded that the American public is more reasonable, restrained and more mature than most of our industry's program planners believe.
 Their fear of controversy is not warranted by the evidence.
 I have reason to know, as do many of you, that when the evidence on a controversial subject is fairly and calmly presented, the public recognizes it for what it is--an effort to illuminate rather than to agitate.